 |portrait of King William|

-The Pilgrim John Howland Society http://www.pilgrimjohnhowlandsociety.org/
+The Pilgrim John Howland Society (contact them to purchase one of these reproductions spoons) http://www.pilgrimjohnhowlandsociety.org/

 The Rocky Nook Excavation Blog http://rockynook.blogspot.com/

 Copyright 2011, Heather Wilkinson Rojo